Skip to content

 Background & Motivation

-However, existing caching methods rely on local approximation: - Naive reusing: Directly copying the most recently cached features, which oversimplifies temporal dynamics. - TaylorSeer: Local forecasting based on discrete Taylor expansion, but its error grows at a rate of \(((j-k)\delta_t)^{P+1}\)the larger the step size, the larger the error, leading to severe quality degradation at high acceleration ratios.
+However, existing caching methods rely on local approximations: - Naive reusing: Directly copying the most recently cached features, which oversimplifies temporal dynamics. - TaylorSeer: Local forecasting based on discrete Taylor expansion; however, its error grows at a rate of \(((j-k)\delta_t)^{P+1}\)the larger the step size, the greater the error, leading to severe quality degradation at high acceleration ratios.

-Key Challenge: High acceleration ratios require large skipping intervals, and the error of local predictors exacerbates precisely during large intervals.
-The authors identify the worst-case error of Taylor predictors through theoretical analysis and point out their fundamental limitation: the inability to capture the global long-range dynamics of the sampling trajectory.
+Key Challenge: High acceleration ratios require large-stride steps, yet the error of local predictors deteriorates sharply specifically at these large strides.
+Theoretical analysis by the authors reveals the worst-case error of Taylor predictors and points to its fundamental limitation: the inability to capture the global long-range dynamics of the sampling trajectory.

-Key Insight: Shifting from local approximation in the time domain to global modeling in the frequency domain.
-Each feature channel of the denoiser output is treated as a function of time and approximated globally using Chebyshev polynomials—a set of orthogonal bases with excellent numerical properties—thereby breaking the error bottleneck of local forecasting.
+Key Insight: Shift from time-domain local approximation to frequency-domain global modeling.
+By treating each feature channel of the denoiser output as a function of time and approximating it globally using Chebyshev polynomials—a set of orthogonal bases with favorable numerical properties—the error bottleneck of local forecasting can be overcome.

 Method